 [By Theresa Ho— A 3-way between the expert, the patient and the Nosy Parker]

 Asians have long coveted the more defined nose of our Western counterparts and in the past decades, there has been a surge in the number of nose jobs or rhinoplasties performed in Asia in a bid to achieve better looking noses that are more coherent with the current standard of Beauty.
 Having said that, have you ever wonder why some enhanced noses like those sported by the Korean popstars look amazingly natural while others come across as close cousins of Pinocchio or Punch & Judy?
-With that in mind, RSB had a 3-way convo with plastic surgeon, Dr. Tan Ying Chien with the SW1 Clinic (formerly from The Sloane Clinic Plastic Surgery Centre @Novena) and real time patient, Ms. Chloe Lai, to find out more about what it takes to transform a typical flat bridge, flared tip Asian nose to an aesthetically pleasing one.
+With that in mind, RSB had a 3-way convo with plastic surgeon, Dr. Tan Ying Chien with the SW1 Clinic registered Aesthetics Surgery in Singapore (formerly from The Sloane Clinic Plastic Surgery Centre @Novena) and real time patient, Ms. Chloe Lai, to find out more about what it takes to transform a typical flat bridge, flared tip Asian nose to an aesthetically pleasing one.

 RSB: Hi Chloe, I wouldn’t have guessed if you didn’t let the cat out of the bag!
 Great job, Dr. YC!
 Now tell me Chloe, what were your hopes and concerns before the procedure?